fastrgv/Portable-OpenAL-Sound/README.md

 ## Brief Description
-Cross platform sound-playing utility for Ada apps with its own binding to OpenAL.
+A partial thick Ada binding to OpenAL; essentially a sound-playing utility for Ada apps.

 ## Full Description